lukacukeric77/senlatest/README.md

 How to launch a project?

 If using IDE (IntelliJ):
-File - New - Project from version control
+- File - New - Project from version control
-Apply URL of this project
+- Apply URL of this project
-"Clone"
+- "Clone"
-When you have all the files, press green arrow or Shift+F9
+- When you have all the files, press green arrow or Shift+F9

 If using command line
-Download as zip, extract the content in directory Navigate to that directory (you will know you are in right place when you see a file mvnw.cmd there) Type "mvnw.cmd spring-boot:run"(without "")
+- Download as zip, extract the content in directory
+- Navigate to that directory (you will know you are in right place when you see a file mvnw.cmd there)
+- Type "mvnw.cmd spring-boot:run"(without "")
-In browser, go to "localhost:8080" to see the file
+- In browser, go to "localhost:8080" to see the app